rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 should give you a solid understanding to start deploying working applications on Kubernetes.

-I found that many tutorials make the mistake of diving right away into practical examples without explaining the basic concepts, or on the other hand they only offer an overview of the main concepts without any examples.
-This three-part series is my attempt at explaining the basics of Kubernetes, with both theory and examples.
-Here is the structure of the series:
+This tutorial series is essentially what I would have wanted to read when I first approached Kubernetes, instead of searching and reading lots of different sources.
+The first part will only cover some theory, and then we'll dive into a practical example.
+This is the structure of the series:

 * Part I: Kubernetes basic concepts (this post)
 * Part II: A practical example
 * Part III: Best practices

 ## Introduction
-Kubernetes (sometimes abbreviated k8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
-Kubernetes, which translates from Greek to “pilot," “helmsman,” or "governor" is managed by CNCF, a foundation created by Google and Linux to house Kubernetes and other open-source computing projects.
-Kubernetes was born out of the necessity to automate the deployment and management of containers across all stages of the development cycle.
+Kubernetes, which translates from Grek to "pilot" or "helmsman", is an open-source system for automating deployment, scaling, and managing containerized applications.
+It was born out of the necessity to automate the deployment and management of containers across all stages of the development cycle.
+Kubernetes is supported by the CNCF, a foundation created by Google and others to house Kubernetes and other open-source computing projects.

 A Kubernetes cluster consists of at least one master and multiple compute nodes.
 The master is responsible for exposing the application program interface